Friday, November 22, 2024

 Because the kobolds saw them kill the shadows and save their hunters, they were welcomed with open arms and invited to join the kobolds for food.
 That led to some conversation about the island, and questions about the short bald man.
 The kobolds were sure that the giants had killed and eaten him, as they hadn’t seen the warlock for weeks.
 That got them talking about the giants.

-The kobolds didn’t like the giants, they periodically ate kobolds or axebeaks, and they threw rocks at passing ships, which drew their attention and got some of them to come ashore, which was often a problem.
+The kobolds didn’t like the giants, they periodically ate kobolds or axe beaks, and they harassed anyone who came to the island.
 The players were already starting to show that they understood how to leverage their resources in the game.
 One of them pointed out that the kobolds might be willing to help them if they agreed to get rid of the giants for them.

 That’s the stuff.